plant quick find clear

 Goatsbeard Care Must-Knows

-Overall, there is very little maintenance to be done to keep these plants looking their best.
-Spent flower stalks can be left on the plants through the winter for added interest, but should be cut back in late winter before new foliage emerges.
-Spring is the best season to divide plants, but it is typically not necessary for plant growth.
-Goatsbeard also has little, if any, pest and disease problems.
+Spent flower stalks can be left on the plants through the winter for visual interest, but should be cut back before new foliage emerges.
+Spring is also the best season to divide plants, but it is not necessary for plant growth.